-Roof, external wall and trim colours are to be in neutral tones from off whites through to blue greys or natural earth colours.
+Roof, external wall and trim colours are Council encourages roofs, external walls and trim colours to be in neutral tones from off-whites through to blue-greys or natural earth colours.
 Materials and colours are to be non-reflective finish.

 Unnecessarily complicated roof forms should be avoided and Council discourages flat or low pitched roofs.
-The roofs of houses on corner Lots may require further articulation to maintain an acceptable streetscape.
+The roofs of houses on corner lots may require further articulation to maintain an acceptable streetscape.
 A minimum of 450mm eaves overhang is desirable where possible.